gaehlerm/SoftwareEngineering/README.md

 ## Bugs

 A lot of people underestimate the problem of bugs.
 They are easy to ignore because they don’t show up too often and maybe they are not too bad.
 They are just some glitches.
 But this is exactly why bugs are so catastrophic.
 You don’t necessarily know something went wrong.
 You might have an idea something is off, but you are not sure.
 Or you don’t know at all.
 This is the absolute worst case that can happen in your code.
 You think everything is alright but in fact, it is not.
 Your hard disk got deleted, a bank lost a million, an airplane crashed.
-Everything is possible.
+Everything is possible and it all already hapened.
 Bugs are the absolutely worst thing that can happen to your code.
 Sure, most bugs are not that terrible.
 But don’t take them lightly.

 ### Cost of Bugs

 The cost of bugs is gigantic.
 It may take hours, if not days to track down a bug.
 And in bad code it's frequently not clear how it should be fixed.
 Furthermore the cost of bugs increases exponentially over time.
 This is due to the growth and the additional complexity of the code [SE at google, p.207].
-Do not let the bugs linger around.
+This is why syntax errors are so cheap: you are forced to fix them imediately.
+However, you should not let the bugs linger around.
 The more you wait, the more expensive it gets.

 I hope you got the memo.
 You always have to make sure you don’t create bugs.
 Write good code and make sure it’s well covered by tests.
 This is the only way to keep the number of bugs low and stay as far away as possible from the exponential growth of the cost they cause.

 ### Is it a bug or a feature?

 In theory, it's very simple.
 Either some behavior is docummented, or it's a bug.
 But in practice, it's not always that easy.
 First of all, not all behavior is docummented.
 And secondly, not all undesired behavior is a bug, or at least it is not always advisable to fix it.
 The users of your software may have gotten used to the faulty behavior of your software and implemented a work around.
-So fixing the bug would in fact introduce a new bug in the code of your clients.
+So fixing the bug would in fact introduce new bugs in the code of your clients.

 Bugs can be clasified by their severity.
 A bug resulting in a crash of an air plane is pretty much the worst case and has to be fixed, no matter how unlikely it is to happen.
 Meanwhile if you write an Android game, a bug that causes the game to crash every thousand hours or so may be acceptable.
 The possible nuisance of the user may not be worth the effort to fix the bug.
 For bigger projects it is very common, that only critical bugs get fixed.
 All other bugs may get docummented along with a work around, but they will not be fixed due to economic reasons.